Viiu Härm

 Viiu Härm (born 3 July 1944) is an Estonian poet, author, photographer, translator, and former actress.
 Härm's career as an actress began as a teenager in the early 1960s.
 After appearing onstage and in several films, she retired from acting in the early 1970s to focus on writing.

 Early life and education

 Viiu Härm was born in German occupied-Tallinn during World War II to parents Evald and Liidia Härm (née Kiive).
-She is the eldest of two children; her brother is ballet dancer/master and choreographer Tiit Härm.
+She is the eldest of two children; her brother was ballet dancer/master and choreographer Tiit Härm (1946–2025).
 She attended Tallinn 29th Incomplete Secondary School from 1951 until 1958 and Tallinn 7th Secondary School from 1958 until graduating in 1962.
 Upon graduating from secondary school, she enrolled in the Performing Arts Department of the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre) to study acting under instruction of Voldemar Panso and Vello Rummo, graduating in 1966.
 Among her graduating classmates were Rudolf Allabert, Helgi Ilo, Enn Kraam, Tõnu Mikiver, and Tõnu Tamm.